 This post may contain affiliate links.
 Please see my disclosure policy.

 Apple crisp is my family’s signature fall dessert (and so much easier than baking apple pie!).
-My grandmother (Grammy) baked with Fuji and Pippin apples from her trees for decades, and I remember my mom pulling warm pans of apple crisp from the oven every fall.
+My grandmother (Grammy) baked with Fuji and Pippin apples from her trees for decades, and I remember my mom pulling warm pans of crisp from the oven every fall.

 Love baking with apples?
 Find more inspiration in my full collection of apple dessert recipes!
 If you love this crisp, be sure to try this variation: pear crisp with oat topping.

-How to Make Apple Crisp, Step by Step
+How to Make Apple Crisp

-Make crumble topping: Combine rolled oats, all-purpose flour, dark brown sugar, cinnamon, and salt in a medium bowl.
+Combine rolled oats, all-purpose flour, dark brown sugar, cinnamon, and salt in a medium bowl.
 Whisk together.

 Cut in cold cubed butter with a pastry cutter until completely incorporated and large crumbs form.
+Chill crisp topping in the freezer until you’re ready to use it.

-Make apple filling: Whisk together granulated sugar, arrowroot starch (or cornstarch), salt, and cinnamon in a large bowl.
+For the filling, whisk together granulated sugar, arrowroot starch (or cornstarch), salt, and cinnamon in a large bowl.

 We love topping warm bowls of crisp with a drizzle of salted caramel sauce or homemade butterscotch topping – so good!